milankragujevic/primewire-api/README.md

 Enable the service with `systemctl enable primewire.service` and start it with `systemctl start primewire.service`.
 You can view the logs with `journalctl -u primewire`.

+Note: Before adding the service, please run `npm run build` to generate the `app.js` file for the service to run.